-Are you wondering what neutering or spaying your dog actually entails?
+Are you wondering what neutering or spaying your dog entails?
 When you should have it done?
 Or what risks are involved in the procedure?
 Here, our Apple Valley vets help you understand the basics of these surgical procedures.

 According to the ASPCA (American Society for the Prevention of Cruelty to Animals), around 6.5 million animals enter rescue systems or shelters across the United States each year.
 Of those animals, less than half are adopted as pets.